PowerShell/ProjectMercury/docs/FAQ.md

 - [`ollama`][02]
 - [`interpreter`][03]

-An assistance provider is an agent that provides user assistance without using a large language model or AI engine.
+An assistance provider is an agent that provides user assistance without using a language model or AI engine.

 ## What operating systems are supported?